Twitter user numbers up more than expected, but profit dips

 Twitter reported Thursday that profit fell in the latest quarter even as growth in revenue and user numbers exceeded forecasts.

-The San Francisco-based tech company said that fourth-quarter net earnings fell to $119 million from $255 million in the same period a year earlier.
+The San Francisco-based tech company said that fourth-quarter net earnings fell to $119 million, 15 cents per share.
+That’s down from $255 million, or 33 cents, in the same period a year earlier.

-Net income came in at 15 cents per share.
-Adjusted for one-time gains and costs, earnings were 17 cents per share.

 The company had 152 million daily users in the latest quarter, up from 145 million in the previous quarter.